-Although it could be argued that the recent panel to identify and recommend candidates for NDPP was inspired by the composition of the JSC, the panel did not include members of the National Assembly or the NCOP.
+did not include members of the National Assembly or the NCOP.
+Considering that independence is a critical quality for the leadership of the prosecuting authority, the lack of panel members selected on the basis of parliamentary membership is to be welcomed.
 This was also the case with the panel to select and recommend the current SARS Commissioner, which followed the recommendations of the Nugent Commission's Second Interim report (November 2018).
 The report called for panel members who 'should be apolitical and not answerable to any constituency, and should be persons of high standing who are able to inspire confidence across the tax-paying spectrum'.
-The composition of this panel is instructive in that it allowed for individuals to form part of the panel as a result of their knowledge, expertise or technical know-how without a specific institutional or professional affiliation.
+40 The composition of the SARS panel is instructive in that it allowed for individuals to form part of the panel as a result of their knowledge, expertise or technical know-how without a specific institutional or professional affiliation.
 The panel established to recommend NDPP candidates, on the other hand, was constituted by members with professional body or institutional backing selected by such bodies to form part of the panel.
 Although institutional backing can act as an added safeguard for panel members, the composition of selection panels should be flexible enough to accommodate individuals of 'high standing' with a well-known reputation for their work, skills and abilities, who can contribute to the integrity of the selection process.

-2. South African Police Service (SAPS)
+2. SOUTH AFRICAN POLICE SERVICE (SAPS)